Achievements in Medtech Marketing 13159Achievements in Medtech Marketing

 Journey Knee campaign

 for Smith & Nephew

-At the Philadelphia Flower Show launch of the In-Awe winning Journey Knee campaign by Archer/Malmo Inc. for Smith & Nephew, yoga and fitness experts demonstrated simple exercises that knee pain sufferers could do to minimize pain and help increase or maintain mobility.
+At the Philadelphia Flower Show launch of the In-Awe winning Journey Knee campaign by Archer/Malmo Inc. for Smith & Nephew, yoga and fitness experts demonstrated simple excercises that knee pain sufferers could do to minimize pain and help increase or maintain mobility.